ibrahimWassouf/studyGale/_posts/2023-07-30-introspection.md

-task, rather than actually learning from it, is that you are left with nothing but the empty claim "I have completed this course, degree, certificate, etc." What people often miss is that such claims are heuristics to indicating that you hold a certain skills or knowledge on a subject.
-The hope is that by going through a course or degree, you have either implicitly or explicitly acquired the important bits from them.
-Mindless learning is worrying more about taking actions associated with learning, than actually learning itself.
+task, rather than actually learning from it, is that you are left with nothing but the empty claim "I have completed this course, degree, certificate, etc." What people often miss is that such claims are heuristics to indicating that you hold a certain skills or knowledge in a subject.
+The hope is that, by going through a course or degree, you have either implicitly or explicitly acquired the important bits from them.
+Thus, the course itself is not what's important, but what you take with you afterwards.

 Every student has completed a course only to forget everything once the final is submitted.
 This become an issue when it occurs for more often